bailey27/cppcryptfs/README.md

 cppcryptfs.exe requests administrator privileges automatically which pops up the UAC dialog.

-This is specified in the manifest file.
+Admin privilege is specified in the manifest.
 A consequence of this is that in order to debug or even run it from Visual Studio, you need to run Visual Studio as administrator.